Los Angeles Unpaid Wages Attorney

-As an employee in Los Angeles, it’s critical that you are being paid for all of the hours that you work.
+As an employee in Los Angeles, you must be paid for all the hours that you work.

 Double-time pay is required after a nonexempt employee works over 12 hours a day or 8 hours on the seventh day of work in a week.
 If your employer has neglected to pay you the overtime you rightly deserve, then you are entitled to the difference.

-There are many exemptions to over-time pay in California, which means that certain employees may not qualify for overtime due to their classification.
-As a way to save money, employers often misclassify employees in order to avoid paying overtime.
+There are many exemptions to overtime pay in California, which means that certain employees may not qualify for overtime due to their classification.
+To save money, employers often misclassify employees in order to avoid paying overtime.
 Misclassification occurs when a worker is misclassified as an independent contractor or if an employee is given a “promotion” to a position in management without new job responsibilities.

-Under AB5, the number of workers who actually qualify as independent contractors has decreased immensely.
+Under AB5, the number of workers who qualify as independent contractors have decreased immensely.
 If your employer has not updated your employment status to reflect new laws, you may be able to bring a misclassification lawsuit.

 Contact Ghozland Law Firm to learn the legal remedies you can take today.

 Minimum Wage Violation

 Minimum wage violations are an issue that affects employees across the country, not just in California.
 A 2018 report from the Economic Policy Institute found that nearly 17 million workers were paid below their state's minimum wage.
 This means that American workers lost out on more than $15 billion of wages they should have earned - money that could have directly gone towards helping pay for rent, groceries, or other essential living costs.